Iron486/Rubiks_Cube_World_Ranking/README.md

 The tables were extracted from the following website: https://www.worldcubeassociation.org deriving from the 'results' tab.
 They were updated to the ranking of June 11, 2022.

 Moreover, the extracted tables were selected considering the ones with meaningful information regarding the ranking and some of the columns were renamed or dropped.
+Click the following file [rename_drop_WCA_data.ipynb](https://github.com/Iron486/Rubiks_Cube_World_Ranking/blob/main/rename_drop_WCA_data.ipynb) to take a look at the preprocessing steps.